Genetic Counseling, MSGC

 Preparing to become a genetic counselor involves education in three areas: laboratory and clinical medicine, counseling, and research.
 Students in the University of Pennsylvania’s MSGC program will develop a comprehensive understanding of the complex clinical management of patients with genetic conditions as well as the options for diagnostic testing.
 Coursework in counseling helps students cultivate the knowledge and skills to address the needs of patients, families, community advocacy groups and other health professionals.
 The program has a strong emphasis on clinical, translational, and implementation research.
 Graduates will gain both the research and writing skills necessary to develop and publish literature relevant to the profession.

-The University of Pennsylvania Master of Science in Genetic Counseling is fully accredited by the Accreditation Council for Genetic Counseling (ACGC) through 2024.
+The University of Pennsylvania Master of Science in Genetic Counseling program is fully accredited by the Accreditation Council for Genetic Counseling (ACGC) through 2024.
 The program meets the requirements of the ACGC for curriculum content, clinical experience, and overall program design.
 Graduates of the program are qualified to sit for the certification examination offered by the American Board for Genetic Counseling (ABGC) and to apply for state licensure.

 |Advanced Genetics and Genomics|